 Today is primary day in New Hampshire.
 Here’s hoping the citizens of the state vote for a candidate who will stop the insanity of failed policy on addiction.
 Addiction costs the U.S. some 70 billion, yes that’s billion, dollars every year.
 The war on drugs has failed.
 Prisons are overflowing with people suffering from substance use disorders.
 Which is a joke, because anyone who has been to prision will tell you it’s easy to score drugs on the inside.
 Outside, the ravages of substance use continue causing welfare, social services, health and justice budgets to balloon.
 What a waste.

-There is a better way and it’s already practiced in one unorthodox town in New Hampshire, where prescription meds and heroin addiction has skyrocketed.
+There is a better way to deal with addiction and addicts and it’s already practiced in one unorthodox town in New Hampshire, where prescription meds and heroin addiction has skyrocketed.
 Eric Adams, a former undercover police officer, gave up narcotics operations to work as the Laconia Police Department’s prevention and treatment coordinator.
 That’s right.
-The cop is a prevention & treatment coordinator, who listens compassionately to people whose addiction has become so severe, they contemplate killing themselves.
+The cop is a prevention & treatment coordinator, who works with inpatient rehab at white sands, listens compassionately to people whose addiction has become so severe, they contemplate killing themselves.

 Judging and moralizing will get a rare few clean.
 Compassion and kindness will go a lot further.
 Sure it’s everyone’s choice when they begin using.
 But in a significant portion of the population, continued use hijacks the very part of the brain where you make decisions, such that freedom of choice becomes extremely difficult.
 Then people get desperately sick and won’t get better without compassionate-evidence based treatment and care.